intel-analytics/ipex-llm/docker/jenkins/README.md

                bigdl/jenkins-slave
 ```
 Note that 8080 is the default Jenkins master port.
 After that, you can browse to http://yourJenkinsmasterhost:8080 to check information and status of both Jenkins master and slave agents.
+Note that memory should be larger than 50G.

 ## 3. Configure Github and Git plugins
 If you want to link Jenkins with Github, you should conduct some configurations when you first start Jenkins and log in.